Auto Theft Laws in New York

 Unauthorized Use in the Second Degree

 A defendant who commits third-degree unauthorized use of a motor vehicle, having been previously convicted of the same offense in the second or third degree, is guilty of a class E felony.
-This level of felony carries penalties of up to four years in prison and a $5,000 fine.
+This level of felony carries penalties of up to four years in prison and a $5,000 fine or double the offender's gain.

 Unauthorized Use in the First Degree

 A joyrider who uses a motor vehicle in the course or commission of a class A to D felony or in immediate flight from the crime commits unauthorized use in the first degree, a class D felony.
-Punishment for a class D felony includes up to seven years in prison and a $5,000 fine.
+Punishment for a class D felony includes up to seven years in prison and a $5,000 fine or double the offender's gain.

 One or more legal defenses can be available to a defendant with a motor vehicle theft or similar charge, though the particular defenses available will differ significantly from case to case.
 The following defenses are sometimes used in motor vehicle theft cases.